-6. Area 6: Electronics, Photonics and Quantum Materials
+Area 6: Electronics, Photonics and Quantum Materials

 Extraordinary physical phenomena in solid state materials remain a central research interest in the DoD, as nearly all new capabilities rely on advancing the state-of-the-art in material properties as well as material synthesis and processing.
-At its core, this topic focuses on unfettered, beyond-conventional approaches to the discovery and predictive design of materials that exhibit previously unattainable or unknown electronic, photonic and/or other quantum functionalities.
-This topic also seeks advances in our fundamental understanding of the material properties and characteristics, potentially opening new research directions in theoretical and computational physics, as well as new diagnostic methods with wide-ranging, transformative impact.
-It is expected that materials based on these new physical phenomena can ultimately lead to paradigm shifts in engineered platforms that are needed to modernize key DoD capabilities, spanning from communications to sensing, computation, and beyond.
+This topic focuses on innovative approaches to the discovery and predictive design of materials that exhibit previously unattainable - or unknown - electronic, photonic and/or other quantum functionalities.
+This topic also seeks advances in our fundamental understanding of the material properties, potentially opening new research directions in theoretical and computational physics, as well as new diagnostic methods with wide-ranging, transformative impact.
+It is expected that materials based on these new physical phenomena can ultimately lead to paradigm shifts in engineered platforms to modernize key DoD capabilities, from communications to sensing, computation, and other.

-Remarkable electronic, photonic, and quantum mechanical phenomena can arise in materials under various circumstances, including the presence or breaking of various symmetries or quasi-symmetries (e.g., time-reversal, particle-hole, chiral, point group, etc.), existence or lifting of degeneracies, and/or manipulation, perhaps nonlinearly, by external excitations (electromagnetic waves, electric fields, magnetic fields, etc.).
+Remarkable electronic, photonic, and quantum mechanical phenomena can arise in materials under various circumstances, including the presence or breaking of various symmetries or quasisymmetries (e.g., time-reversal, particle-hole, chiral, point group, etc.), existence or lifting of degeneracies, and/or manipulation, perhaps nonlinearly, by external excitations (electromagnetic waves, electric fields, magnetic fields, etc.).
 These new classes of materials can exhibit combinations of multiple phenomena, host various types of quasi-particles, or exhibit distinctive functionalities, including exceptionally enhanced or reduced sensitivities to external perturbations.
 More broadly, such classes of materials can be found within bulks, interfaces, composites, photonic systems or even mechanical (phononic) ones, as well as for multiple dimensionalities, including synthetic ones.
 The interplay between local and global properties (e.g., topological order, non-classical entanglement), as well as the discovery and realization of new quantum phases, are also of particular interest.
 Fundamental issues may include new emergent physics, non-linear interactions, wave phenomena, coherence, dissipation, transport, fermionic/bosonic topological mode couplings, or anyonic statistics.
 Other considerations include the material physics in far-from-equilibrium conditions, such as those arising from coupling to ultra-fast excitations, driven states, high dimensional disorder, density of states, and thermodynamic trade-offs.

-Many fundamental questions still remain to be answered, and challenges to be met, before bringing these new classes of materials across the threshold of practical applications, especially for the harsh operating environments frequently found in DoD-relevant scenarios.
-Unorthodox static and dynamic characterization approaches need to be developed to directly probe and conclusively determine the origin of the electronic, photonic or quantum behavior.
-Clever approaches to the design and scalable synthesis of materials are required to provide a pathway towards future applications.
+Many fundamental questions still remain to be answered, before bringing these new classes of materials across the threshold of practical applications, especially for the harsh operating environments frequently found in DoD-relevant scenarios.
+Unorthodox static and dynamic characterization approaches may need to be developed to directly probe and conclusively determine the origin of the electronic, photonic or quantum behavior.
+Clever approaches to scalable synthesis of materials are required to provide a pathway towards future applications.
 Radically new theoretical and computational approaches that are highly integrated with material characterization, synthesis and processing, are necessary to discover, understand and even predict the behavior, as well as guide physical realizations.